-- I) SPLIT: MapReduce library in user program splits the input files into M pieces of typically 16-64 MB each.
-Starts up many copies of the program on a cluster of machines. - 2) SCHEDULE: One of the copies of the program is special master.
+- 1) SPLIT: MapReduce library in user program splits the input files into M pieces (splits) of typically 16-64 MB each.
+Then it starts many copies of the user program on the machines of the cluster.
+Hence each machine runs a copy of the program. - 2) SCHEDULE: One of the copies of the program is special master.
 The rest are workers that are assigned work by the master.
-M map tasks, R reduce tasks to be assigned.
-Master picks up idle workers and assign each either map or reduce task. - 3) MAP: A worker that is assigned map task reads the content of the corresponding input split, parses key value pairs and passes each pair to the user defined Map function.
-Map function produces intermediate key-value pairs and buffers them.
+There will be M map-tasks and R reduce-tasks to be assigned.
+Master picks up idle workers and assign each either map or reduce task. - 3) MAP: A worker that is assigned map-task reads the content of the corresponding input-split, parses key-value pairs and passes each pair to the user-defined map() function. map() function produces intermediate key-value pairs and buffers them.